-- How does Moses ask God to help the Israelites?
+- What does Moses tell Joshua? - How does Moses ask God to help the Israelites? - Who helps Moses to pray? - Does God answer Moses' prayer for the Israelites?

-- What does Moses do with his staff?

-- Who helps Moses to pray?

-- Does God answer Moses' prayer?

-In the Gospel Jesus tells a story about a widow and an unjust judge.
-Listen to Jesus' message about the need to pray.
+In the Gospel listen to a story that Jesus tells about the need to pray.